5cottgreen/httparser/README.md

 # httparser
-httparser is a small Golang package for parsing HTTP files.
+httparser is a small Golang package for parsing HTTP files with zero memory allocation.